debashish216/devstack/README.md

 ./stack.sh
 ```

-This installtion procedure normally takes 30-45 minutes depending upon the Internet speed.
+This installation procedure normally takes 30-45 minutes depending upon the Internet speed.
 In case of any errors,
-unstack it and rerun after fiing the issue.
+unstack it and rerun after fixing the issue.

 ```
 ./unstack.sh
 ./stack.sh
 ```

-* If you receive a message like below, then the installtion is successful.
+* If you receive a message like below at the end of command execution, then the installtion is fine and successful.

 ```
 This is your host IP address: 192.168.130.197